SpikeHD/GlacierDiskInfo/README.md

 # Theming

 To add a theme, click the "Theme" menu item, then click "Add theme".
 This will take you to your themes folder, where you can put any `*.css` files.
+Then, restart and the theme should be somewhere under the "Theme" menu item.
+Hover it, and click "Apply".

 ## Building themes